iOS17/Esign/README.md

 Esign iOS Checker is a tool that helps iOS users determine whether the Esign iOS app is compatible with their iDevice and iOS versions. @lar_S_far, the famous iOS security developer, developed it.

-Before you download the App please [Check Esign Compatibility](https://bit.ly/kekukEsignChecker)
+Before you download the App, please [Check Esign Compatibility](https://bit.ly/kekukEsignChecker)

 ## Download Esign iPA File